-Riley Hospital for Children at IU Health: Located in downtown Indianapolis, it is the 6th largest children's hospital in the country and the only comprehensive pediatric, Level I Trauma Center and Burn Center in the state.
+Riley Hospital for Children at IU Health: Located in downtown Indianapolis, it is one of the largest children's hospitals in the country and the only comprehensive pediatric, Level I Trauma Center and Burn Center in the state.
 Residents in Pediatrics, Emergency Medicine, and Combined EM/Peds rotate through the ED.

 IU Health University Hospital: A teaching hospital for the IU School of Medicine and a tertiary care facility located in downtown Indianapolis on the campus of Indiana University-Purdue University Indianapolis.